It is becoming easier to be a spectator in life than a participant.

 We are what we repeatedly do every day.
 Therefore, you are training your mind to be passive instead of being active.

-How much time have you spent watching other people’s lives and admiring celebrities though a screen?
-What if that time was redirected to another activity?
+How much time have you spent watching other people’s lives and admiring celebrities through a screen?

 There’s no concrete evidence but I feel this has an impact on our psychology.